jskopek/programming-lessons/_lessons/lesson-1-opening-processing.markdown

 ---
-layout: post
+layout: lesson
-title:  "Lesson 1: Opening Processing"
+title:  "Opening Processing"
+lesson_number: 1
 ---

 We will be using a program called "Processing" to write our programs.
 Before we can write anything, we need to open this program.